-34. The representative from Belarus used the opportunity of the workshop to present on the situation in her country regarding genetic resources and traditional knowledge.
-Belarus is rich in genetic resources and some traditional knowledge remains held by small farmers.
+35. The representative from Belarus used the opportunity of the workshop to present on the situation in her country regarding genetic resources and traditional knowledge.
+Belarus is rich in genetic resources and some traditional knowledge remained held by small farmers.

 ITEM 5.
-OVERVIEW OF GLOBAL PLAN OF ACTION ON CUSTOMARY SUSTAINABLE USE (CSU)
+OVERVIEW OF GLOBAL PLAN OF ACTION ON CUSTOMARY SUSTAINABLE USE (CSU) OF BIOLOGICAL DIVERSITY

-(i) What is Customary Sustainable Use of Biodiversity/Subsistence Use?
+What is Customary Sustainable Use of Biodiversity/Subsistence Use?